snreddyboggu/github-actions-events-example/README.md

 #to test this create a branch git checkout -b dev
   # change code
   #git add and commit and git push origin dev
-  #then go to github and create pr then the job will trigger
+  #then go to github and create pr then the job will triggerjj